ffont/push2-python/README.md

 So far I only implemented some utils to **interface with the display** and some utils for **basic interaction with pads, buttons, encoders and the touchstrip**.
 More detailed interaction with each of these elements (e.g. changing color palettes, support for led blinking, advanced touchstrip configuration, etc.) has not been implemented.
 Contributions are welcome :)

 I only testd the package in **Python 3** and **macOS**.
 Some things will not work on Python 2 but it should be easy to port.
-I don't know how it will work on Windows/Linux.
-It is possible that MIDI port names (see [push2_python/constants.py](https://github.com/ffont/push2-python/blob/master/push2_python/constants.py#L12-L13)) need to be changed to correctly reach Push2 in Windows/Linux.
+I don't know how it will work on Windows/Linux. ~~It is possible that MIDI port names (see [push2_python/constants.py](https://github.com/ffont/push2-python/blob/master/push2_python/constants.py#L12-L13)) need to be changed to correctly reach Push2 in Windows/Linux~~. **UPDATE**: MIDI port names should now be cross-platform, but I have not tested them on Linux/Windows.

 ## Table of Contents